alexandrainst/danlp/README.md

 Note that the installation of DaNLP does not install other packages used in different task such as Gensim, Spacy or Flair.
 This is to allow the installation to be as clean as possible and give the user the freedom to chose if for example the word embedding should be loaded with Spacy or Gensim.

-##### Use Docker
+##### Install with Docker

 This installation option uses Docker and builds an image with all the used packages in this repository.
-Chose this option if you wants to get started fast without the need to manually install extra packages.
+Choose this option if you want to get started fast without the need to manually install extra packages.

-- Start by getting and install Docker CE for your system (Linux, mac or windows): https://docs.docker.com/install/
+- Start by getting and install Docker CE for your system (Linux, OSX or Windows): https://docs.docker.com/install/
   Maybe run a "hello world" to ensure it is working properly.

-- Clone this repository and navigate to the folder:
+- Clone the DaNLP repository and navigate to the folder:

     ```bash
     git clone git@github.com:alexandrainst/danlp.git